pixie-io/blog.px.dev/content/blog/ebpf-openssl-tracing/index.md

 This strategy is well supported by BPF *uprobes*.
 With uprobes, we set our triggers to be events that happen in user-space.
 Often, uprobes are set in the user’s own compiled code, but there’s nothing preventing us from placing them on a shared library.

 By placing the uprobe on a *shared* library, we end up tracing *all* applications that use the shared library, so we’ll need to filter out the data for the processes we’re actually interested in.
 This is no different than when we put a kprobe on Linux’s `send()` and `recv()` syscalls, though.
-Those kprobes also end up tracing *all* applications —- in fact, they trace more applications, as not all applications will use OpenSSL, but all applications will go through the kernel.
+Those kprobes also end up tracing *all* applications —- in fact, they trace more applications, as not all applications use OpenSSL, but all applications go through the kernel.
 In the context of a full system tracer, however, a probe on *shared* library is actually an advantage, since a single probe gives us wide observability coverage.

 ## Setting a uprobe on a shared library